Understanding the power of position

 Vornicu seemed to go out of his way to play pots against me.
 If I raised, he would either call or three-bet.
 It was annoying, but I knew why he was doing it.
 He was in position and had the advantage of acting after me postflop.
 So, what can you do against a player like that?
 Your best bet is to adjust — though that doesn't always work.

-In my biggest hand of the tournament, I was up to 155,000 in chips, and with the blinds at 500-1,000 plus an ante of 100, I raised to 3,000 from the cutoff (the seat directly to the right of dealer button) holding A A. Vornicu called from the button.
-The player in the big blind came along, and the flop fell Q 3 3.
+In my biggest hand of the tournament, I was up to 155,000 in chips, and with the blinds at 500-1,000 plus an ante of 100, I raised to 3,000 from the cutoff (the seat directly to the right of dealer button) holding A

 The big blind checked, and knowing Vornicu, I checked behind.
 As I hoped, Vornicu bet 7,500.

 The big blind called, which made me think that he had a queen in his hand.
-I opted to just call and see the turn, which was the J.
+I opted to just call and see the turn, which was the J

 Again, the big blind checked.
 I did the same, and Vornicu bet 18,500.
 The big blind called again.
-I did, too, and the 5 peeled off on the river.
+I did, too, and the 5

 The big blind bet 27,500, and my immediate thought was that I needed to fold.
 However, I made the mistake so many players do — I got married to pocket aces.
-I called, Vornicu folded what he later said was Q-J, and the big blind tabled 3 2 for flopped trips.
+I called, Vornicu folded what he later said was Q-J, and the big blind tabled 3

 The big blind was out of position and check-called two bets before betting the river — a telltale sign of strength.
 As for Vornicu, I focused so much on nullifying his positional advantage with my big pocket pair that I overlooked the other player.
 It was a costly mistake.